replaysMike/AnyDiff/README.md

 ### Ignoring Properties

 Anydiff will ignore fields and properties decorated using attributes: `[IgnoreDataMember]`, `[NonSerialized]`, and `[JsonIgnore]`.
-In addition, you can specify properties to ignore using expression syntax:
+In addition, you can specify properties to ignore using expression syntax.
+See [Ignoring Properties and Fields](https://github.com/replaysMike/AnyDiff/wiki/Ignoring-Properties-and-Fields) for more details.

+Ignoring by properties explicitly:

 ```csharp
 var object1 = new MyComplexObject(1, "A string", true);